Mmaz1988/xle-glueworkbench-interface/README.md

 Part of the system that extracts and rewrites glue premises from AVMs into strings
 - `src/transfer_glue_premises.pl`:
 Part of the system that extracts and rewrites glue premises from AVMs into strings
+- `elisp/backquote-region.el`:
+An emacs module aimed at making it easier to format strings for use with XLE+Glue (see the description in the manual)
 - `xlerc`:
 For loading the grammar and setting up environment variables for the semantic system
 - `grammars/glue-basic.lfg`: